Area Spotlight: Yokohama & Kanagawa

 Coming in right after Tokyo as the 2nd most populated city in Japan, Yokohama has a wide range of shopping and entertainment options while managing to be considerably less congested than the nation’s capital.
 The area surrounding Yokohama station itself is quite commercial and packed with large malls, restaurants and corporate offices.

 Looking to stretch your rent budget?
-Properties located even just a few stops away from Yokohama Station itself will often slightly dip in pricing, while still being convenient for coming out on weekends to enjoy everything the downtown area has to offer.
+Properties located even just a few stops away from Yokohama Station itself will often begin to slightly dip in pricing, while still being convenient for coming out on weekends to enjoy everything the downtown area has to offer.

 Tsurumi is a mostly residential neighborhood located midway between Tokyo and Yokohama.
 Depending on the property location, you may be closer to either Tsurumi Station (JR Keihin Tohoku Line) or Kikuna Station (Tokyu Toyoko Line).